ASE G1 Maintenance & Lt. Repair Practice Test

 4. A rear-wheel-drive vehicle with an automatic transmission has a vibration that increases with speed.
 There is a loud clunk when the transmission is shifted from park to drive or reverse.
 Which of the following is causing this condition?

 - D. Loose flywheel bolts.

 Answer A is wrong.
-An out of round tire will cause a vibration that increases with speed, but would not make a clunking noise.
+An out-of-round tire will cause a vibration that increases vehicle speed but will not make a clunking noise.

 Answer B is wrong.
-An unbalanced driveshaft will also cause a vibration that increases with speed, but would not make a clunking noise.
+An unbalanced driveshaft will also cause a vibration that increases speed but will not make a clunking noise.